PacktPublishing/Software-Architecture-with-Cpp-2E/devenv_readme/devenv_linux.md

 ```

 Configure [build options](https://docs.conan.io/2/reference/config_files/global_conf.html) globally or in your Conan profile.
-For instance, GCC 15 changes the default language version for C compilation from -std=gnu17 to -std=gnu23 that brakes some Conan recipes.
+For example, GCC 15 changes the default language version for C compilation from -std=gnu17 to -std=gnu23 that brakes some Conan recipes.

-For example, set the cstd version in the profile section `[settings]`:
+In this case, set the options such as the cstd version in the profile section `[settings]`:

 ```text
 compiler.cstd=gnu17
 ```

-Setting `CXXFLAGS` and `CFLAGS` also works:
+Or set the environment variables `CXXFLAGS` and `CFLAGS`:

 ```text
 [conf]
 tools.build:cflags=["-std=gnu17"]
 ```

-Using a compiler other than the [auto-detected](https://docs.conan.io/2/reference/tools/cmake/cmaketoolchain.html#conan-cmake-toolchain-conf) one:
+Conan can use a compiler other than the [auto-detected](https://docs.conan.io/2/reference/tools/cmake/cmaketoolchain.html#conan-cmake-toolchain-conf) one:

 ```text
 [conf]
 tools.cmake.cmaketoolchain:generator=Ninja
 tools.build:compiler_executables={"c":"/usr/bin/gcc","cpp":"/usr/bin/g++"}
 ```

-The development libraries and apps can be installed with Homebrew.